CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Detecting Near Miss Incidents

 \subsection{Preprocessing}

-To overcome some limitations of the SimRa data set, we use multiple data cleaning and preprocessing steps.
-Our sequential preprocessing pipeline thereby comprises multiple stages, some of which are specific to some model types that will be used afterwards to classify the incidents within rides.
+To overcome some limitations of the SimRa data set, we use data cleaning and preprocessing steps, in a sequential multi-stage manner, some of which are specific to some model types that will be used afterwards to classify the incidents within rides.

 Before the preprocessing phase, a typical ride can be expressed by a $n \times d$ sparse matrix $X^{(i)}$, where $d$ describes the number of sensor features and $n$ represents the number of timestamps in a given ride $i \in \{1,...,R\}$.